fpeterek/strojove-uceni/airline-fares/README.md

 The result is rather surprising.
 Even though we may expect a better product on wide-body aircraft, the tickets seem to be priced lower.
-One possible explanation is that there are way too many business class seats to fill on a domestic flight, that the airlines have to price the tickets lower to make sure they sell a sufficient amount of business class tickets.
+One possible explanation is that there are way too many business class seats to fill on a domestic flight, and the airlines have to price the tickets lower to make sure they sell a sufficient amount of business class tickets.

-Another possible explanation is that widebodies are used on more desired routes -- and airlines will likely face higher competition on such routes, therefore they have to lower their prices to stay competetive, whereas on more niche routes where there is less competition, and where narrowbody aircraft would be used, people are happy to find any flight and are more willing to shell out a higher sum of money.
+Another possible explanation is that widebodies are used on more desired routes and airlines will likely face higher competition on such routes, therefore they have to lower their prices to stay competetive, whereas on more niche routes, where there is less competition, and where narrowbody aircraft would be used, people are happy to find any flight and are more willing to shell out a higher sum of money.